One Missed Call (2003 film): Critical reception

 Rotten Tomatoes reports a score of 44%, with an average rating of 5.2 out of 10, based on 27 reviews from critics.
 The website's "Critics Consensus" said the film "has a few interesting ideas and benefits from director Takashi Miike's eye, but is ultimately too unoriginal to recommend".

 Entertainment Weekly wrote, "One Missed Call is so unoriginal that the movie could almost be a parody of J-horror tropes", yet "Miike, for a while at least, stages it with a dread-soaked visual flair that allows you to enjoy being manipulated".
 Dana Stevens of The New York Times mentions that "[the film] staggers under the weight of its director's taste for baroque excess".

 According to Nick Schager of Slant Magazine, the film is "[a] mainstream J-horror flick that dutifully regurgitates the apparitions, aesthetic, and themes of its genre predecessors".

-Sequels
+Sequels and remake

 The film was followed up with the sequel One Missed Call 2 which was released in 2005.
 One Missed Call, a ten-episode Japanese television drama was broadcast in 2005.
 One Missed Call: Final was released in Japan on 24 June 2006.

-Remake

 The film was remade in English as One Missed Call, released in 2008.